arduino/app-bricks-py/src/arduino/app_bricks/arduino_cloud/README.md

 ### Conflict resolution (sync policy)

-Each variable can choose how cloud updates interact with local changes, mirroring the Arduino Cloud (C++) semantics:
+Each variable can choose how Cloud updates interact with local changes, mirroring the Arduino Cloud (C++) semantics:

-- `CLOUD_WINS` (default): an incoming cloud value is always applied when it differs from the local value.
+- `CLOUD_WINS` (default): an incoming Cloud value is always applied when it differs from the local value.
-- `MOST_RECENT_WINS`: a cloud value is applied only if it is newer than the last local change.
+- `MOST_RECENT_WINS`: a Cloud value is applied only if it is newer than the last local change.
-- `DEVICE_WINS`: cloud values are ignored; the local value is pushed back so the cloud converges to the device.
+- `DEVICE_WINS`: Cloud values are ignored; the local value is pushed back so the Cloud converges to the device.

 ```python
 from arduino.app_bricks.arduino_cloud import ArduinoCloud, MOST_RECENT_WINS